docsforadobe/after-effects-scripting-guide/docs/introduction/overview.rst

 Within the Scripts folder are two folders called Startup and Shutdown.
 After Effects runs scripts in these folders automatically, in alphabetical order, on starting and quitting, respectively.

-In the Startup folder you can place scripts that you wish to execute at startup of the application.
+In the Startup folder, you can place scripts that you wish to execute at startup of the application.
 They are executed after the application is initialized and all plug-ins are loaded.

 Scripting shares a global environment, so any script executed at startup can define variables and functions that are available to all scripts.
 In all cases, variables and functions, once defined by running a script that contains them, persist in subsequent scripts during a given After Effects session.
 Once the application is quit, all such globally defined variables and functions are cleared.
 Be sure to give variables in scripts unique names, so that a script does not inadvertently reassign global variables intended to persist throughout a session.